 In 2019 the average cost of basic websites we designed, developed and launched typically ranged between $1,495 – $3,500.

-The “Unspoken” Variables That Heavily Influence Total Website Costs
+Variables That Impact Website Costs

 So… how many pages is this new website of yours going to have?
 Are we talking about a basic “brochure type website” that’s pretty simple stuff or is this a more content rich website that may feature extensive pages like knowledge based articles, pre-published blog posts for example?
 With most standard websites you’re just looking at basic pages like about us, home page, contact us page, FAQ’s (Frequently Asked Questions), along with other staple pages that let your visitors know about you, your services, and your business.